DaveBackus/Data_Bootcamp_Book/py-fun2.md

 This is all mtyn and we don't plan to use any of it.
 We include it because we got carried away.

-**lambda functions.** We can define one-line functions in a streamlined way.
-To compute the ever-popular square of a number, we would define the function by
+We can define one-line **lambda functions.** in a streamlined way.
+To compute the ever-popular square of a number, we can define the function
 ```python
 square = lambda x:  x**2
 ```